Are you planning a backyard luau or Hawaiian themed party? Keep scrolling for the best Hawaiian dessert recipes worth trying out!

 We like topping it with whipped cream, but you could also pair it with homemade mango ice cream!

 These are super adorable mini Hawaiian desserts for a crowd.
-I’m all about the easy Hawaiian desserts and it doesn’t get much easier than these pineapple tarts.
+I’m all about easy Hawaiian desserts, and it doesn’t get much easier than these pineapple tarts.

-They are practically no bake (you just bake the shells for a few minutes) and the filling is simple.
+They are practically no bake (you just bake the shells for a few minutes), and the filling is simple.
+Plus, you top it with whipped cream!

 It’s super cute to put them in individual jars and set them out on a buffet table.